 ALL TRIBES- NEW ENGLAND, NORTHEAST

-There are currently only 9 federally recognized tribal governments in the New England States, 5 of which are in Maine.
+There are currently 10 federally recognized tribal governments in the New England States, 5 of which are in Maine.

 NEW ENGLAND TRIBAL GOVERNMENTS WITH FEDERAL RECOGNITION